papaj2139/FRISKY-LANGUAGE/README.md

 - `folder.create()`: Used to create folders.
 - `folder.delete()`: Used to delete folders.
 - `while`: Used to create while loops.
-- `end`: Used to mark the end of blocks, such as if statements, loops, and functions.
+- `end`: Used to mark the end of blocks, such as if statements, loops, functions, and classes.

 ## Variables